EnricoMiccoli/minimass/README.md

 0111  7  DIF      -        load A - B in A
 1000 -8  LDCA     value    load <op> in A
 1001 -7  LDCB     value    load <op> in B
-1010 -6  JMP      addr     run instruction at RAM cell <op> next 1011 -5  JMPZ     addr     do the same as jump, if A == 0 1100 -4  NOP      -        do nothing
+1010 -6  JMP      addr.    run instruction at RAM cell <op> next 1011 -5  JMPZ     addr.    do the same as jump, if A == 0 1100 -4  NOP      -        do nothing
 1101 -3  HALT     -        stop execution
 ```